Haku8866/URCL/README.md

  .
 Optional multi-word support.

 # How to get a URCL -> your ISA compiler working
-There's an ExampleISA.py config file provided, this is roughly what a config file will look like, based off my own HPU4 instruction set.
+There's an ExampleISA.py config file provided, this is roughly what a config file will look like.
 There is also a Template.py config file provided, this is a blank config file ready to be filled in.
 Here's a list of things you need to do to support URCL:
  .
 Add translations written in your ISA for the 7 core URCL instructions.